magic-libraries/json/README.md

 ```

 #### <a name="usage"></a>usage
-in a page/component, just use the LIB.JSON functions'),
+in a page/component, just use the LIB.JSON functions
 ```javascript
 module.exports = () =>
   Pre.View(LIB.JSON.stringify({ some: { object: ['with', 'values'] } }))